nuxeo/nuxeo/nuxeo-distribution-dm/ftest/funkload/README.txt

 ======================================
-Funkload Nuxeo EP jboss test scripts
+Funkload Nuxeo DM jboss test scripts
 ======================================

 Abstract
 ============

 This module contains python funkload scripts.
-These scripts can be used to do functional testing or benching of the default Nuxeo EP web interface including rest api implemented in nuxeo-platform-ui-web.
+These scripts can be used to do functional testing or benching of the default Nuxeo DM web interface including rest api implemented in nuxeo-platform-ui-web.